apache/hudi/docs/writing_data.md

 [hoodie]$ spark-submit --class com.uber.hoodie.utilities.deltastreamer.HoodieDeltaStreamer `ls hoodie-utilities/target/hoodie-utilities-*-SNAPSHOT.jar` --help
 Usage: <main class> [options]
   Options:
+    --commit-on-errors
+        Commit even when some records failed to be written
+      Default: false
+    --enable-hive-sync
+          Enable syncing to hive
+       Default: false
+    --filter-dupes
+          Should duplicate records from source be dropped/filtered outbefore insert/bulk-insert
+      Default: false
     --help, -h
+    --hoodie-conf
+          Any configuration that can be set in the properties file (using the CLI parameter "--propsFilePath") can also be passed command line using this parameter
+          Default: []
     --key-generator-class
       Subclass of com.uber.hoodie.KeyGenerator to generate a HoodieKey from the given avro record.
 Built in: SimpleKeyGenerator (uses provided field